 Cities with millimeter wave 5G coverage

-Verizon has begun deploying millimeter wave 5G in at least 71 cities.
+Verizon offers millimeter wave 5G in parts of at least 84 cities.3

 - Ann Arbor